-Example 4 - Contributions to a foreign medical scheme
+Example 6 - Contributions to a foreign medical fund

 AC lives in South Africa and is liable to tax in South Africa.
-AC paid monthly contributions of R2 000 to British Health.
+AC paid monthly contributions of R2 000 to British Health Corporation, which is not registered as a medical scheme under the MS Act, but is registered under similar laws in the United Kingdom.
 The contributions are for AC, AC's spouse and their children.
-They are all considered dependants under the rules of the medical scheme.
-British Health is not registered as a medical scheme under the MS Act, but is registered under similar laws in the United Kingdom.
+They are all considered "dependants" as defined in section 6B(1).